 (Council Bluffs, IA) The Board of Directors of Iowa West recently elected a new board member.
 Council Bluffs native and Thomas Jefferson High School graduate Cyndi Hume replaces the late Doug Goodman, who passed away suddenly in 2018.
-Hume was elected to serve a 3-year term on the Iowa West Foundation board.
+Hume was elected to serve a 3-year term on the Iowa West Racing Association board.
 Hume has served on the Foundation’s Healthy Families Advisory Committee since 2015.

 Board officers for 2019 include: